philterd/phileas/docs/FilterPolicies/FilterStrategies.md

 ## Filter Strategies

 The filter strategies are described below.
 Each filter type can specify zero or more filter strategies.
-When no filter strategies are given, Philter will default to `REDACT` for that filter type.
+When no filter strategies are given, Phileas will default to `REDACT` for that filter type.
 When multiple filter strategies are given for a single filter type, the filter strategies will be applied in order as they are listed in the policy, top to bottom.

 * [`REDACT`](filter-strategies.md#the-redact-filter-strategy)
 * [`CRYPTO_REPLACE`](filter-strategies.md#crypto)(AES encryption)